JoshDreben/CSE110-LAB1/index.md

 3. [UC Woodland Hills](https://ucwh.wtf)

-> Also over quarantine, I wanted to find new ways to keep me and my friends connected in entertaining ways, so I came up with the concept of a parody college website named after my city where my friends can apply through a funny application process to become a "student" at **UC Woodland Hills**.
+> I wanted to find new ways to keep me and my friends connected in entertaining ways during quarantine, so I came up with this concept: A parody college website named after my city where my friends and I could apply through a funny application process to become a "student" at **UC Woodland Hills**.
 I developed the website using **React, Redux, MongoDB, and Express JS.**

+## What's Left

+- [ ] Graduate from UCSD in 2022
+- [ ] Get a rockin' internship